Actions and Detail Panel

 Sat 29 April 2017, 10:00 – 17:00 BST

 ‘Christian Perspectives on Death and Dying' is an ecumenical initiative aimed at supporting engagement with current debates about death and dying.
-Join us for a day of conversation, reflection and debate addressing:
+Join us for a day of conversation, reflection and debate - panels include:

 The event will be complimented by an art exhibition exploring ethical and legal issues surrounding the care of people in a long-term coma and the experiences of their families.
 Attendees will have opportunities to ask questions, engage in debate and think about their own faith throughout the day.